thunderdust/Solaris/catalog.md

     Clients can have all kinds of different requirements about their ideal laptops.
 At the same time, their only have limited patience.
 Hence it is hard for sales representatives to quickly find out the product(s) which match the customer needs.
 If they fail to do so, the business opportunity might be wasted.

+3. *Easy way to check additional services such as warranty and add-ons* A special property of laptop sales is that sales representatives have to deal with all **various additional services**.
+For instance, this laptop provides 2 years of warranty, but there is no build-in anti-virus software for the purchase.
+Meanwhile another laptop only has 6 months warranty, but provides a totally free office software suite included in the purchase.
+These additional services play an important role in attracting customers and convince them to buy the products.
+But these services are so different from one product to another, making sales representatives so confused that it can affect his sales success rate.
+They need a more clear, easy check on these additional services for all the products, so they can handle related customer's questions.

-3. *Conveniently submit deals results*
+4. *Conveniently submit deals results*

     Due to the nature of the work, sales representatives spend lots of their time working with the clients and often being out of the office.
 In a traditional manner, when one deal is done, they need to record the details down and go back to the office and report to whoever is managing the deal results.
 This is very troublesome and inefficient for both the sales and the staff who manages the deal results (Even if sales can report the results via a phone call or an email it still takes much extra time for the staff who manages sale results to process and record all the information).
 So it is very necessary to have a new way to submit deal results without so much trouble.

-4. *Agile and flexible order system which allows modifications and cancellations even after submission*
+5. *Agile and flexible order system which allows modifications and cancellations even after submission*

-    As a small-scaled company, one of the advantages our client hold is that they can be flexible on the order processing.
-There are always customers who regret after the deal has been confirmed.
-To retain these clients, the sales representatives are expecting an order system which permits modifications or even cancellations after submission.
-This is difficult to operate manually and very easy to cause mistakes.
-So sales representatives are need a more robust and agile system to realize this function.
+    As a small-scaled company, one of the drawbacks is the **instability of business**.
+There are more individual customers, and they can change their minds after the deal has been confirmed more frequently compared to a client enterprise.
+To retain these clients, an order mechanism which permits modifications or even cancellations after deal submission is needed.
+This is difficult to operate and very easy to cause mistakes if it is executed manually.
+So sales representatives need a more robust and agile system to implement this function.

-5. *Easily track the order delivery status*
+6. *Easily track the order delivery status*

     Delivery delay or loss caused by not tracking delivery status after order is confirmed can be a serious problem during the sales.
 Sales representatives need a more convenient way to check the deliveries whenever they want and wherever they are to make sure the deliveries are on time.

-6. *Complete, professional training*
+7. *Complete, professional training*

      Sales in a laptop selling company is different from other sales.
 They have to own adequate **IT backgrounds** and strong **knowledge about laptop specifications**.
 However new joiners can seldom receive enough training to help them equip themselves with the essential professional skills.
 This is a problem especially for small-scaled companies who do not have training resources.
 A complete, professional IT&sales training for employees is indeed necessary for the sales representatives.